 For me though, I would think like the British: “I just couldn’t be bloody bothered, mate!”
 One ultra highballer explained how she would always try to push herself during the last 30 minutes of the day.
 Even the last 5 minutes.
-We added up how much the five minutes a day added up to over a three month season and it worked out to roughly 500 dollars.
+We calculated how much the five minutes a day added up to over a three month season and it worked out to roughly 500 dollars.
 She continued that, once you go all out nuts during those last five minutes of the day, the next day you can make it the last 7 minutes, then 10, and eventually work your way backwards towards your very first bagup, or once you step your foot out of the truck.
 While I am contented to breeze my way to my next plantable spot, I see them waste no time shuffling to theirs.
-Other times they seem slow and relaxed.
 They have that frenzied expression, lunging to the next spot like their life depended on it.
 Others repeat that it is all about efficiency of movement.
 One has a certain shuffle, almost skipping to the next spot to get his feet lined up properly for the next implant.
-I watched him plant across the horizon and he looked like Lancelot in the Monty Python Holy Grale, prancing on his invisible horse with shovel dangling from his right hand.
+I once watched him plant across the horizon and he looked like Lancelot in the Monty Python Holy Grale, prancing on his invisible horse with shovel dangling from his right hand.
 Others admit that it is a brutal job, so they reason that they might as well push themselves to the very limit and make the torture as economically profitable as possible.
 It can be a horrid moment to stand at the cache, looking at that large empty piece and imagine the repetitiveness of planting each subsequent tree.
 In which case it is better to go hard all day and not give your mind time to reflect on the sheer banality of it.
 During my first rookie year, I once made a great leap as I was planting with some faster planters.
 I copied their rhythm, and since then was surprised that it made me no more tired at the end of the day.
 I consider myself a casual highballer, earning 250 dollars a day without great stress.
 Those who put in double my figures seem to work as much as I did, but they zip faster to the next spot, and seemed to ram their tree into the ground much faster than I do.

 I once saw a treeplanter how she ripped open a package of flagging tape, first kicking it along the ground, then slamming the side of it against a nearby bucket.
 She scooped up a couple rolls and darted off.
 There was something absolutely no-nonsense about her movements.
 While I would have analysed the wrapping, looking for where I could tear it open, she already had the dilemna resolved and was running off to plant.
 Smokers can also make great company around caches during bagups and I always enjoy making what I liked to refer to as “cigarette stories”: stories or interesting snippets of information which takes about a cigarette’s worth of time to tell, and amusing enough to bum another cigarette.